Calculating your business rates

 Appealing your 2017 rateable value

-From April 2017 the Valuation Office Agency are introducing a new process for business rates appeals called check, challenge, appeal.
+From April 2017 the Valuation Office Agency introduced a new process for business rates appeals called check, challenge, appeal.

 - You cannot appeal your 2017 rateable value until you have completed the check and challenge stages.